aws-samples/serverless-coffee-workshop/instructions/content/2-events/7-testing-both-workflows/_index.en.md

 ### Setting up your browser tabs

 This section moves between different workflows and services.
-The prepare, open multiple tabs in your browser:
+To prepare, open multiple tabs in your browser:

 - In the first tab, go to the Step Functions console and open the *OrderProcessorWorkflow*.
 This is the workflow you built in module 1.
 - In the second tab, go to the Step Functions console and open the *OrderManagerStateMachine*.
 This workflow was deployed in the setup module.